ClairBerlin/clair-ttn/README.md

 # clairttn

-Application for The Things Network (TTN) which can be run in one of three modes:
+Application for The Things Network (TTN) which can be run in the following modes:

 * Clairchen forwarding: subscribes to uplink messages of Clairchen nodes, decodes them and forwards measurement samples to the ingest endpoint of the